 - Achieving impact at scale through training, digital, and phone-line services.

 We are proud to be supporting the Lucy Faithfull Foundation, CSA Centre and Marie Collins Foundations with grants totalling £250,000, alongside an earlier £50,000 grant made to the Lucy Faithfull Foundation in the summer of this year.
-Each of them works on various aspects of CSA prevention, including work with offenders to reduce offending, research into the scope, scale and causes of the programme, expert advice and training for professionals tackling the issue and lobbying and advocacy work.
+Each of them works on various aspects of CSA prevention, including work with offenders to reduce offending, research into the scope, scale and causes of the problem, expert advice and training for professionals tackling the issue and lobbying and advocacy work.
 Much of this work is both is both challenging and difficult to fund and we believe that private foundations and donors can play an important role in funding and championing the sector.

 As a funder new to this area, we are particularly keen to learn from the expertise of these organisations and to build our knowledge.
 We believe that these organisations will be an invaluable source of help and information as we continue to learn more about this vital area.